AveryMinkin/AveryMinkin.github.io/_posts/2023-01-18-Honors Thesis.md

 ---
-title: "Honors Thesis: Motion Tracking in Nursing"
+title: "Honors Thesis: Evaluating the Viability of Motion Tracking in Nurse Training Applications"
 layout: post
 ---